 MIP – notify network administrator, currently James Moore & Co., and have loaner servers installed, access to data by remote desktop.

-EFS Modernization servers – located at Northwest Regional Data Center (NWRDC) and fully managed by OEL.
+EFS Modernization servers – located at Northwest Regional Data Center (NWRDC) and fully managed by DEL.

 Loss of Coalition phone system

 Loss of use of the phone system occurs due to non-availability of internet service, or the physical loss of the entire phone system.